-Principal Investigator: Prof. Feiko Ter Kuile (UK)Project Collaborators:
+Principal Investigator: Prof Feiko Ter Kuile (LSTM, UK)Project Collaborators:

-The objective of the project was to determine how scheduled intermittent screening with malaria rapid diagnostic tests (RDTs) and treatment of RDT-positive women with dihydroartemisinin-piperaquine (ISTp-DP) compared with IPTp-SP in the second and third trimesters of pregnancy among HIV-negative pregnant women protected by insecticide–treated bed nets (ITNs) in an area with decreasing malaria transmission and high levels of SP resistance in southern Malawi is associated with:
+The objective was to determine whether scheduled intermittent screening with malaria rapid diagnostic tests (RDTs) and treatment of RDT-positive women with dihydroartemisinin-piperaquine (ISTp-DP) was more efficacious than intermittent preventative treatment with sulfadoxine-pyrimethamine (IPTp-SP) in the second and third trimesters of pregnancy in an area with decreasing malaria transmission and high levels of SP resistance in southern Malawi.Study design

 This was an open-label, two-arm individually randomized superiority trial among 1,873 pregnant women at three sites with high SP resistance in Southern Malawi.
 Additional sub-studies include a cost-effectiveness and acceptability, and an immunological study.Results and Conclusion